Approximately 61 percent of perimenopausal and menopausal women are affected by dry eyes.

 Among these physical symptoms, menopause can also cause dry eyes.

-The Find an Eye Doctor directory lists eye doctors near you that are experienced in treating dry eyes from menopause.
+Find an eye doctor near you that is experienced in treating dry eyes from menopause.

 Symptoms of dry eyes

 - Excessive tearing